MEd in Special Education with Emphasis in Behavior Disorders

 The program is grounded in the MOSTEP Quality Indicators, the DESE Cross-Categorical Competencies, the standards of the Council for Exceptional Children, relevant research pertaining to best practice, significant field work and a problems-based approach to content.

-The M.Ed. in Behavioral Disorders emphasizes applied knowledge to prepare special educators to work directly with children and youth across a variety of settings.
+The MEd in Behavior Disorders emphasizes applied knowledge to prepare special educators to work directly with children and youth across a variety of settings.

 A minimum of 30 semester credit hours must be completed in fulfillment of degree requirements.